On the decomposition into Discrete, type II and type III $C^*$-algebras: Two news looks of discreteness, type and type

 \smnoind (b) If $B$ is a hereditary $C^*$-subalgebra of a $C^*$-algebra $A$ such that $I:=\overline{ABA}$ is an essential ideal of $A$, then $A$ is discrete (respectively, of type $\tw$, of type $\ttr$, semi-finite or anti-liminary).
 In particular, $M(B)$ is discrete (respectively, of type $\tw$, of type $\ttr$, semi-finite or anti-liminary).

 \smnoind (c) If $B$ is a closed ideal of a $C^*$-algebra $A$, then both $B^{\bot\bot}$ and $A/B^\bot$ are discrete (respectively, of type $\tw$, of type $\ttr$, semi-finite or anti-liminary).

-\smnoind (d) If $I$ is an ideal of $B$, then $B/I^\bot$ is discrete (respectively, of type $\tw$, of type $\ttr$, semi-finite or anti-liminary). \end{prop} \begin{prf} (a) This part follows from the definitions.
+\smnoind (d) If $I$ is an ideal of $B$, then $B/I^\bot$ is discrete (respectively, of type $\tw$, of type $\ttr$, semi-finite or anti-liminary). \end{prop} \begin{prf} (a) This part follows from the definitions, Lemma \ref{lem:finite}(b) as well as the paragraph following Lemma \ref{lem:finite}.

 \smnoind (b) We will only consider the case when $B$ is of type $\tw$ (as the argument for the other cases are similar).
-By Remark \ref{rem:str-Mori-equiv}(d) and Theorem \ref{thm:sf-C-st-alg}(d), we know that $I$ is of type $\tw$.
+By Remark \ref{rem:str-Mori-equiv}(d) and Theorem \ref{thm:sf-C-st-alg}(c), we know that $I$ is of type $\tw$.
 Suppose that $(0)\neq D\subseteq A$ is a hereditary $C^*$-subalgebra.
-Then $ID$ is non-zero.
-As $\overline{DID}\neq (0)$ and it is a hereditary $C^*$-subalgebra of $I$, we know that $D$ contains a non-zero finite element.
-On the other hand, if $D = \overline{aAa}$ for an abelian element $a\in A_+$, then $\overline{DID}$ is a non-zero abelian hereditary $C^*$-subalgebra of $I$, which is impossible.
+Then $ID$ is non-zero, because $I$ is essential.
+Hence, $D\cap I = DID\neq (0)$ and is a hereditary $C^*$-subalgebra of $I$.
+This ensures that $D$ contains a non-zero finite element.
+On the other hand, if $D = \overline{aAa}$ for an abelian element $a\in A_+$, then $D\cap I$ is a non-zero abelian hereditary $C^*$-subalgebra of $I$, which is impossible.
 These show that $A$ is of type $\tw$.